Goiânia was founded in 1933 as part of an ambitious project to modernize the state of Goiás, led by Governor Pedro Ludovico Teixeira.

 Today, Goiânia is a vibrant and modern city that combines its rich history and cultural heritage with a growing economy and high quality of life.
 The city is known for its modernist architecture, its lively cultural scene, and its strategic location in the center of Brazil.

-See more about the history of Goiânia
+See more information about Goiânia